SocietyCMS/Documentation/installation.md

 - MySql 5.5
 </div>

-In addition, it is highly recommended that you have ond of the following cache driver installed.
+In addition, it is highly recommended that you have one of the following cache drivers installed.
 By default, SocietyCMS will not use any caching.
 <div class="content-list" markdown="1">
 - memcached
 - redis